run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 The first Run:ai cluster is typically installed on the same OpenShift cluster as the Run:ai control plane.
 Run:ai supports multiple clusters per single control plane.
 This document is about installing additional clusters on different OpenShift clusters.

-The instructions are for Run:ai version **2.13** and up.

-## Configuration

-The exact configuration details must be worked on together with Run:ai customer support.

 ## Additional cluster installation

 Create a new cluster, then: